Homepage

 THE BABYSITTER (Aired on ABC 11/28/80) Sweet psycho Stephanie Zimbalist worms her way into the lives of Patty Duke Astin and William Shatner and turn their lives into a living hell.
 John Houseman play the doctor next door.
 ORDER

 BAD RONALD (Aired on ABC 10/23/74) A family with three daughters moves into an old house having no idea what so ever that a crazy teenage murderer occupies a secret room.
 Very spooky, and one of the most beloved titles in the history of TV horrors.
-ORDER
+Available through Warner as a limited release, check Amazon.

 BAFFLED (Aired on NBC 1/30/73) An American race car driver (Leonard Nemoy) begins having premonitions of danger.
 He joins forces with a lady who specialises in ESP with hopes to prevent future tragedies.No matter how hard he tries, Leonard Nemoy can't help but look like an alien, so his attempts at romantic leading roles can only bring smiles.
 Otherwise, this flick is very cool...
 ORDER